Skip to main content

 Human History

-The Tiber River has been central to Italian civilization since prehistory.
+The Tiber River has been central to Italian civilisation since prehistory.
 Etruscan and Umbrian settlements lined its banks long before Rome was founded.
 The river served as a trade route connecting the Umbrian interior with Tyrrhenian ports.
 Medieval hilltop towns including Todi and Orvieto overlooked the river valley, controlling strategic crossings.
 Water mills and fishing weirs shaped the river's character for centuries.
-The construction of the Corbara Dam in the 1960s dramatically altered the river's hydrology, creating the lake that now forms the park's northern section.
+The Corbara Dam was constructed between 1959 and 1963, dramatically altering the river's hydrology and creating the reservoir that now forms the park's northern section.
+[1]

 Park History

-The Tevere River Regional Park was established by Umbria's regional government in 1990, recognizing the need to protect the river corridor from pollution, gravel extraction, and unregulated development that threatened its ecological and landscape integrity.
-The park's creation built upon existing protections at the Alviano Lake wetland.
+The Tevere River Regional Park was formally established by Umbria's regional government in 1995 through regional law LR 9 (3 March 1995), recognising the need to protect the river corridor from pollution, gravel extraction, and unregulated development that threatened its ecological and landscape integrity.
+[1] The park's creation built upon existing protections at the Alviano Lake wetland.
 Management has focused on river restoration, water quality improvement, and developing sustainable recreation along the corridor.
 The park collaborates with downstream authorities in Lazio for integrated river basin management.

 Major Trails And Attractions